 “Seems to work, look at Jack.
 Last week he was a whiny queen and this week he almost raped a girl and she liked it.”

 “No. They were supposed to have an orgy, so we weren’t invited.
 My guitarist was there because it was a tribute to his brother who was killed.”

 “Was that Jace?”

 “Yeah, you heard about it.
 It was our big time fame thing.”

 “Tim told us about it to make me like him after I mocked him for being a fag.
 Now I’m supposed to act like a fag to get girls.”

 “These older guys are always playing tricks on us.
-Their friend Robby had Tim throw holy water that was bubbling from an Alka-Seltzer and told me it was hellfire.
+Their friend Robby had Tim throw holy water bubbling from an Alka-Seltzer on him and told me it was hellfire.
 He summoned the devil to cast us into Hell.”

 “What did you do?”

 “I started saying Hail Marys but I was so scared I forgot the words.”